wolfgang-stefani/Traffic-Sign-Classifier/README.md

 | 0.0000000102	      			| Traffic signals					 				|
 | 0.0000000006				    | Roundabout mandatory     							|

 The model is quite certain, namely with 99.19% certainty that the image shows a "priority road" sign.
 As a human we can definitely say this is wrong.
-From this we learn that a probability below 100%, even if it is very low, must always be questioned.
+From this we learn that a probability below 100% always needs to be questioned - even if it is very close to 100%.

 [//]: # (Image References)